BurgerhoutJ/BurgerhoutJ/README.md

 ### Hi there 👋

+I'm Jeroen Burgerhout, a 44-year-old Microsoft enthusiast with a deep-seated passion for technology.

+In my professional life, I serve as a Microsoft 365 Consultant and Microsoft Certified Trainer, based in the beautiful town of Nieuwkoop, Netherlands.
+I have over 20 years of experience primarily with Microsoft products, which allows me to bring a wealth of knowledge to my roles.
+I specialize in Entra ID, Microsoft Intune, Microsoft 365, Windows client, MDM, and MAM.
+My career has led me to work on Modern Workplace projects across a multitude of different industries.
+I consider myself fortunate to have the opportunity to help businesses leverage the power of Microsoft's suite of products to improve their operations.

+Beyond my regular workdays, I take pride in giving back to the tech community.
+I host a bi-weekly show, WorkplaceDudes, where I share insights and trends related to the modern workplace.
+I also co-host the Microsoft 365 Modern Management Meetup, a platform that brings together like-minded professionals to discuss the latest in Microsoft 365 management.
+I'm an active participant in Experts Live Netherlands, where I sit on the Program Panel and serve as the Speaker Manager.
+In 2020, I embarked on a new journey as an author.
+My first book, Microsoft Exam MD-100 Windows 10 Certification Guide, is now available.
+Writing this guide was a fulfilling experience as it allowed me to share my knowledge on a larger scale.
+If you'd like to connect, don't hesitate to reach out.

+I'm always open to new opportunities and collaborations.

 <!--
 **BurgerhoutJ/burgerhoutj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.